 Wasps consume beverages from flowers so they consume high amounts of sugar.
 So they enter open in drinks glasses, cans & soda bottles.
 To avoid encounters with wasps it is important to cover your drinks.

-8. Use Combine Essential Oils that Deter Wasps
+8. Use Combine Essential Oils with Plants that repel Wasps

 To deter wasps, use a blend of essential oils by mixing clove, lemongrass, and geranium.
 Combine a few drops of each in a spray bottle with a few tablespoons of dish soap and fill with water.
 Shake well and spray on established nests, checking under porches and eaves.
 For ongoing protection, apply in areas where nests have been seen before to prevent wasps from returning.